DedalusProject/dedalus/docs/pages/tau_method.rst

     problem.add_equation("u(r=1) = 0")
     problem.add_equation("integ(p) = 0")

-Again, the same appraoch can be used to add scalar taus for tracer fields/equations, as illustrated in the :doc:`example scripts <tutorials>`.
+Again, the same approach can be used to add scalar taus for tracer fields/equations, as illustrated in the :doc:`example scripts <tutorials>`.

 Summary
 -------